davan690/jomuller.github.io/_posts/2017-01-19-reproducible_analysis_my_principles.md

 Furthermore I have some constraints.

-- My workflow has to be **OS agnostic**.
+- My workflow has to be **platform agnostic**.
 For academic works, I use various Linux distributions on my workstation and some remote machines.
 My hospital's computer with non-anonymous data run exclusively on Windows and I don't have root access (then limited choice of my software tools).
 My personal setting is a mix between [macOS](https://en.wikipedia.org/wiki/MacOS) and Linux boxes.
 - For the same reason, it must be **easy to deploy**.
 I don't want to spend hours setting up a virtual or remote machine.
 Furthermore, all my colleagues don't have high computer skills (non their job, *e.g.* clinicians) but want to reproduce the analysis.
 - **Free open source software** ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)) is mandatory.
 Peoples who needs to run my analysis don't want to pay for software, academics are not rich.
 Furthermore, open-source software is the only way to control really what the software does.
 The reproducibility is unattainable with close-source software black boxes.
 - Input must be the real **raw data**, whatever the format is (including *csv*, Microsoft Excel and Access files, SAS data or direct connection to [RDBMS](https://en.wikipedia.org/wiki/Relational_database_management_system)).